krishnakumardangi/hdl_system_verilog/README.md

 # Tools
 * iverilog
 	- To compile a verilog code
-	`If all module and test bench are in same file.`
+	i. `If all module and test bench are in same file.`
 ```
 $ iverilog fileName.v
 ```
-`Or by using below.`
+	ii. `Or by using below.`
 ```
 $ iverilog module1.v module2.v testBench.v
 ```

 * gtkwake
 	- For GUI observation using software called gtkwave.
 `For this, you have to use "$dumpfile("fileName.vcd");" and "$dumpvars(0, testBench);" functions in testBench module of verilog code.`
 ```
 $ gtkwave fileName.vcd